apache/pulsar-dotpulsar/README.md

 }
 ```

-Here the variable 'state' will contained to new state.
+Here the variable 'state' will contain the new state.
 You can both monitor going From (StateChangedFrom) and To (StateChangedTo) a state.
 Some states are final, meaning the state can no longer change.
 For consumers 'Closed', 'Faulted' and 'ReachedEndOfTopic' are final states.
-When the consumer enter a final state, all monitoring tasks are completed.
-So if you e.g. are monitoring going to 'Diconnected' and the consumer is 'Closed', then you task will complete and return 'Closed'.
+When the consumer enters a final state, all monitoring tasks are completed.
+So if you e.g. are monitoring going to 'Disconnected' and the consumer is 'Closed', then your task will complete and return 'Closed'.

 ## Built With